 We offer hayrides through 20 acres of woods along the old papio creek bed.
 Unique tree houses can be visited along with our version of a small western frontier town and kids fun playgrounds, including a 3 story 120 foot long pirate ship.

 The farm offers strawberry and vegetable picking as well as the Great Pumpkin Roundup with over 20 acres of pumpkins and other fall crops.
-The ranch hosts festivals beginning with the “Nebraska Renaissance Festival” the First weekend in May and the “Midlands Pirate Festival” the last weekend in August. (check with us for exact dates).
+The ranch hosts festivals beginning with the Renaissance Festival of Nebraska, the first 2 full weekends in May and the Midwest Pirate Fest. (check with us for exact dates).
 The festivals are weekend events, and have grown into the biggest of its kind in the Omaha area.
 Each festival offers visitors a wide array of period acts, shows, and vendors all intended to entertain and educate patrons of all ages.
-It’s a place where your family can make their own festival and reunion, and of course our Great Pumpkin Roundup with the Ranch of Terror haunted house, Indian Caves and the best Haunted Hayride anywhere around, are sure to make lasting memories.
+It’s a place where your family can make their own festival and reunion, and of course our Great Pumpkin Roundup with the Ranch of Terror haunted house, Pirates Caves and the best Haunted Hayride anywhere around, are sure to make lasting memories.

 Today our principle business is hosting catered county events including; barnyard bashes, numerous weddings, class reunions, and family and corporate events are held each weekend.
 We have three different lodges that we rent with a catered meal.
 All the food is prepared and cooked on site, by our ranch hands over outdoor camp fires, and smokers.
 The farm produces much of what it uses for our chuck wagon catering, so your group can enjoy only the freshest of ingredients.
 Many of the best dates are still available, so schedule a time to come on out and take a look at facilities.

 The Schaefer family and staff will be celebrating 30 years at its current location.
 While much has changed around our farm, we are still committed to providing our visitors with a down home unique country experience.